antleaf/doapr/webroot/content/repositories/arxiv.md

   an option to post a withdrawal that posts a new blank version, rather than removes which is explained at https://arxiv.org/help/withdraw'
 features:
-- function: text-mining
-  service:
-  description: Bulk access to full text corpus available through Kaggle and S3.
-Conditions
-    for use based on licenses applied to individual works within the corpus. https://arxiv.org/help/bulk_data
 - function: bibliographic-references-management
   service:
   description: 'Yes : BibTex and Mendely'
-- function: metrics
-  service:
-  description: 'Yes but only for the platform and not for the preprint only.
-Those
-    metrics are visible to everyone      Metrics and citation can be associated with ADS, INSPIRE, Semantic Scholar'
-- function: indexing
-  service:
-  description: 'Yes : Google Scholar, PrePubmed (q-bio only), Europe PMC, SciLit,
-    SHARE, INSPIRE-HEP, The NASA Astrophysics Data System (ADS), The arXiv Search Interface from the National Science Library, Chinese Academy of Sciences (also in Chinese)'
-- function: writing
-  service:
-  description: No, but link to and online LaTeX editor
 - function: commenting
   service:
   description: Commenting (including annotation plug-ins)
-- function: revision-follow-up
-  service:
-  description: Yes, arXiv Labs
 - function: endorsement
   service:
   description: Yes, The endorsement system verifies that arXiv contributors belong
     to the scientific community in a fair and sustainable way that can scale with arXiv's future growth.
-- function: peer-review
+- function: indexing
-  service: peer-community-in
+  service:
-  description:
+  description: 'Yes : Google Scholar, PrePubmed (q-bio only), Europe PMC, SciLit,
+    SHARE, INSPIRE-HEP, The NASA Astrophysics Data System (ADS), The arXiv Search Interface from the National Science Library, Chinese Academy of Sciences (also in Chinese)'
 - function: indexing
   service: google-scholar
   description: